What is Celiac Disease?

 *Failure to thrive during childhood is a common indicator of celiac disease

-If you or someone you know think they might have Celiac Disease, request a Celiac Disease Blood Panel from your doctor.
+If you or someone you know think they might have Celiac Disease, request a blood panel from your doctor.

 Non-Celiac Wheat Sensitivity

-Some people experience symptoms of Celiac Disease, yet do not test positive on a Celiac Disease test.
+Some people experience symptoms of Celiac Disease, yet do not test positive on a blood test.
 However, removing gluten from their diet resolves symptoms, and they are classified as Non-Celiac Wheat Sensitivity.